PyO3/pyo3/guide/src/trait_exposure.md

 pyo3_runtime.PanicException: called `Result::unwrap()` on an `Err` value: PyErr { type: Py(0x10dcf79f0, PhantomData) }
 ```

-This error code is quite not helpful for a Python user that does not know anything about Rust.
+This error code is quite not helpful for a Python user that does not know anything about Rust, or someone that does not know PyO3 was used to interface the Rust code.

 However, as being responsible for making the Rust code available to Python, we can do something about it.

-The issue is that we called unwrap anywhere we could, and any panic from PyO3 will be directely forwarded to the end user.
+The issue is that we called `unwrap` anywhere we could, and any panic from PyO3 will be directely forwarded to the end user.

 Let's modify the code performing the type conversion to give a helpful error message to the Python user:

-We used in our `get_results` method the following call that performs the extraction:
+We used in our `get_results` method the following call that performs the type conversion:

 ```rust
 impl Model for UserModel {